 Galgano established a small community of friars (fratres religiosi sancti Galgani) at Montesiepi, probably guided by the observance of an oral rule.
 In the spring of 1181, while he was going to Pope Alexander III, perhaps to ask for approval of his coenoby, three people, moved by envy, attempted to pull the sword out of the rock.
 Failing in any way, they broke it into two parts.

-The Lord commanded Galgano Guidotti to reassemble the cross-sword.
-He immediately restored it, and from then on no one ever dared try to take it out again.5.
-From that moment, even the devil began to fear Galgano’s sanctity:
+The Lord commanded Galgano Guidotti to reassemble the sword-cross, which immediately fell back into place.
+From that time onwards no one ever dared to try to pull it out again5 and even the devil began to fear Galgano’s holiness:

 Death and burial of Saint Galgano